-Spotting teenage depression Life's ups and downs can make anyone moody, especially during adolescence.
+Spotting teenage depression

+Life's ups and downs can make anyone moody, especially during adolescence.
 But when should parents be concerned?

 Being a teen isn't an easy business.
 They're juggling a lot - family responsibilities, schoolwork and extracurriculars - all while navigating social pressures and relationships.
 Add in raging hormones and rapidly changing bodies, thanks to puberty, and teens' emotions can seesaw rapidly.
-It can be difficult to tell if a child's mood swings and rebellions are typical or the beginning of depression. ber Update Quarter 2, 2024
+It can be difficult to tell if a child's mood swings and rebellions are typical or the beginning of depression. (continues on p.
+2)